Saudi Arabia at the 2012 Summer Olympics

 Saudi Arabia competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
-This was the nation's tenth appearance at the Olympics, except the 1980 Summer Olympics in Moscow, because of its partial support to the United States boycott.
+This was the nation's tenth appearance at the Olympics, having participated in every edition of the Summer Games since their first appearance in 1972 with the exception of the 1980 Olympics in Moscow, because of its partial support to the United States boycott.

 The Saudi Arabian Olympic Committee sent the nation's largest delegation to the Games after the 1996 Summer Olympics in Atlanta.
-Saudi Arabia also made a historic Olympic record by having two female athletes in the team for the first time, along with seventeen men playing for five different sports.
+Saudi Arabia also made a historic Olympic record by having two female athletes in the team for the first time, along with seventeen men competing in five different sports.
 Six athletes had competed in Beijing, including discus thrower Sultan Mubarak Al-Dawoodi, who became the nation's flag bearer at the opening ceremony.

 Saudi Arabia left London with only a bronze medal, won by the equestrian team members Ramzy Al Duhami, Abdullah Al Saud, Kamal Bahamdan, and Abdullah Sharbatly in show jumping.

 Medalists

 Female participation

 In the previous games, Saudi Arabia had always sent exclusively male teams.
-Until recently, women's participation in sports is greatly restricted within the country, and Saudi Arabia does not permit women to compete in the Olympics.
-In June 2010, the International Olympic Committee said it would "press" Saudi Arabia (along with Qatar and Brunei) to "send female athletes to the 2012 Olympic Games for the first time".
-Anita DeFrantz, chair of the IOC's Women and Sports Commission, suggested that the country be barred from participating in the Olympics until it agrees to send women athletes to the Games.
+Until recently, women's participation in sports was greatly restricted within the country, and Saudi Arabia did not permit women to compete in the Olympics.
+In June 2010, the International Olympic Committee said it would "press" Saudi Arabia (as well as Qatar and Brunei) to "send female athletes to the 2012 Olympic Games for the first time".
+Anita DeFrantz, chair of the IOC's Women and Sports Commission, suggested that the country should be barred from participating in the Olympics until it agreed to send women athletes to the Games.
 In July, Qatar announced that it would include women in its delegation to the 2012 Games, thus "increas[ing] pressure on Saudi Arabia" to do the same.
 The BBC remarked that "London 2012 may therefore see Saudi women Olympians for the first time.
 If not, it is conceivable the Kingdom may not be allowed to enter an all-male team".

 Saudi Arabia did send one female competitor to the inaugural Summer Youth Olympics in Singapore in 2010.
 The International Olympic Committee had made it a requirement for every national delegation to include at least one female athlete.
 Dalma Rushdi Malhas, with her horse Flash Top Hat, took part in the individual jumping event in equestrian, and won a bronze medal, the country's only medal at those Games.